-Business owners have been taught over many years to do our marketing webinars in a certain way.
-But these strategies don’t work or make sense anymore.
-Instead of continuing to do the same things over and over again because they worked years ago, agile business owners have to dig in and evaluate if we should be using this tactic any longer.
+As business owners, we have been taught to do our marketing webinars in a certain way for many years now.
+But there is a lot about the way that we have been taught that just doesn’t work or make sense anymore.
+So instead of continuing to do the same things over and over again just because they worked years ago, savvy entrepreneurs (that’s you!) have to dig in and evaluate if this is still an effective tactic for your business.

-Things change all the time, especially in the digital industry, and we need to make sure that we keep up.
-Also, there are things that never really worked that well that we haven’t changed.
-Here we look at some of the big problems with marketing webinars and look at some alternative solutions that work.
+Things move quickly in the digital industry, and we need to make sure that we keep up with the changes.
+And if we’re completely honest, there are also things that never really worked in the first place.
+Here, we’re exploring some of the major problems with marketing webinars and digging into the alternative solutions that *will* work.

 What Is a Marketing Webinar?

-A webinar in an event in which you communicate with a group of people about your area of expertise.
-That concept is fantastic and will always be useful!
-But what doesn’t work so well is some of the historic content that we’ve been told to teach and how they’re structured.
+A webinar is an event in which you communicate with a group of people about your zone of expertise.
+Now don’t get us wrong—that concept is fantastic and will always be useful!
+But what doesn’t work so well is how they’re structured and some of the historic content that we’ve been told to teach.

-Learning doesn’t increase energy—it decreases energy.
-And it’s not a bad thing.
 Learning is obviously very important, but fundamentally, it’s an activity that drains energy.
-It takes brain power, and so it doesn’t get people amped up and like, “Oh my gosh, I’m so excited to buy.”
-It doesn’t have people dying to learn more.
+It takes brain power.
+And it certainly doesn’t get people amped up and thinking, “Oh my gosh, I’m so excited to buy!”

 The Problem With the Content of Marketing Webinars

 Unless we make it clear to them how much they don’t know, a lot of people will think, “Yeah, I can probably figure it out.”
-When in reality we know there’s so much more that you have no idea about!
+So we need to show them there’s SO much more that they have no idea about!

 But it’s not going to be little wins that get people excited—it’s going to be breakthroughs.
 And that’s something we talk about a lot with our students in the Circuit Sales System.
-We call them paradigm shifts.
-They’re about changing the way that people look at things, the accepted tenets or concepts that everybody says is the truth but you know that it’s not the truth, and it’s often things that have been holding them back.
-Opening their eyes to what has been holding them back is what gets people excited.
+We call them “paradigm shifts” and they’re all about changing the way that people look at things.

-It’s not learning that gets people excited to take the next step.
-It’s breakthroughs that get people excited to take that next step—helping them understand what they don’t know, helping them understand what you can help them learn, that you can get them to that transformation.
+It’s not learning that gets people excited to take the next step, it’s breakthroughs.
+They help your potential customers understand what they don’t know, what you can help them learn, and that you *can* get them to that transformation.

-This idea of just teach, just teach, teach, teach…give away your best stuff…is easy because we know we’re experts, right?
-But just because it’s easy for us doesn’t mean it’s the best way to get people to want that transformation and to want to purchase from us.
+The idea of just “teach, teach, teach” is easy because we know we’re experts.
+But just because it’s easy for us doesn’t mean it’s the best way to get people to want that transformation and to want to make a purchase from us.

-It’s the difference between teaching them very tactical concepts versus more inspiring and getting them to think bigger and understand the value of your program.
-Because if you’re teaching them tactical ideas, they can see the step-by-step path versus if you’re teaching them something inspirational and aspirational, it’s so much more.
-It opens their minds to the bigger world out there and the bigger possibilities for them.
+It’s the difference between teaching people very tactical concepts versus getting them to think bigger and understand the value of your program.
+If you’re teaching them tactical ideas, they can see the step-by-step path.
+But if you’re teaching them something inspirational and aspirational, it’s so much more—it opens their minds to the bigger possibilities for them.

 The Problem With the Structure of Marketing Webinars

-The way that we’ve been taught to structure webinars basically penalizes people for having lives.
-You know, the classic, “Okay, I’m doing a webinar Tuesday at seven o’clock.
+The way that we’ve been taught to structure webinars essentially penalizes people for having lives.
+We’ve all seen the classic, “Okay, I’m doing a webinar on Tuesday at seven o’clock.
 You have to be there live.
-It’s going to be so exciting.”
+It’s going to be so exciting!”
+And so we sign up, fully intending to be there, but then life gets in the way—especially when it’s an evening webinar.
+Kids to take care of…dinners to cook…houses to clean…yeah, that webinar ain’t looking so promising!

 Requiring people to show up live makes it very difficult because it segments your group into who’s actually available to do it during that time.
-People could sign up very much intending to be there, but life gets in the way and they just can’t.
-We’re forcing people to operate on our schedules instead of their schedules.
-We’re forcing people to do things when it works for us, not when it works for them.
+We’re forcing people to operate on our schedules instead of their schedules and when it works for them.

 You could offer replays, but there’s a very good chance that this just sits in someone’s inbox.
 Even if they do click and open that email and decide to sit down and watch the replay, there’s no incentive to do it right as the replay comes.
 And maybe they start it and stop it and maybe they forget to come back to it and they don’t watch the full thing.
 They might get just a snippet of your message.